any-other-guy/LostArk-Endless-Chaos/README.md

 ## Getting started (Please read)

 ### 0. Prerequisites:
+- Install/Open a Command Line/Terminal app in your operating system.
+- Install Python3 (if you dont have)
-Install pip (if you dont have) from your terminal:
+- Install pip (if you dont have) from your terminal:
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python3 get-pip.py